 When using tools, try running them against your own website to see how accurately they find keywords for your website.
 That should give an idea about the accuracy of the tool.
 But then, I have seen tools that are sometimes accurate against one website being not so great with an another.

-Also note that there is no guarantee that the keywords that work best for your competitor will also work for you.
-It is sometimes a good idea to optimize for variations of your competitor’s keywords rather than the exact same ones.
+Also note that there is no guarantee that the keywords that work best for your competitor will also work work for you….but that is another story.